 convert.im6: memory allocation failed `gif-example.gif’ @ error/quantize.c/QuantizeImage/2724.

 convert.im6: memory allocation failed `gif-example.gif’ @ error/gif.c/WriteGIFImage/1636.

-After getting this error many times I finally decided to go with ffmpeg and gifsicle .
-Which I found very much reliable.
+After getting this error many times, we finally decided to go with ffmpeg and gifsicle .
+Which we found very much effective.

-Step 1: I assume you already have video file , here I have created a mp4 file with the help of kazam software in Ubuntu.
+Step 1: We assume you already have video file , here we have created a mp4 file with the help of kazam software in Ubuntu.

 sudo apt-get install ffmpeg gifsicle